Running External Commands

 A Filename in Your Text

-If your cursor or selection is on the name of a file in your text, you can open that file in the current Notepad++ instance by running:
+If your caret or selection is on the name of a file in your text, you can open that file in the current Notepad++ instance by running:

 "$(NPP_DIRECTORY)\notepad++.exe" "$(CURRENT_WORD)"